Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/properties/duplication/dupligroup.rst

 ===============================

 Say you want to make further edits on an DupliGroup instance:
-Simply select your DupliGroup and press :kbd:`Ctrl-Shift-A` to convert the DupliGroup into regular objects that can be transformed and animated normally.
+Simply select your DupliGroup and press :kbd:`Shift-Ctrl-A` to convert the DupliGroup into regular objects that can be transformed and animated normally.

 .. note::